-The Group motivates employees to deliver quality work through promoting a comfortable, open and trusting atmosphere as well as advocating equal opportunities, inclusion, and harmony in the workplace.
+The Group motivates employees to deliver quality work through promoting a comfortable, open, and trusting atmosphere as well as advocating equal opportunities, inclusion, and harmony in the workplace.
 In addition to recognizing employees' performance at work by appraisals, rewards were also given to employees for achievements in the areas of innovation, service excellence, cost savings, and collaboration.
 The purpose is to promote the culture of sharing and learning of different aspects between colleagues.

-To foster a sense of belonging, the Group organized diverse entertainment and employee engagement activities, including team building activities, staff birthday parties and photo day throughout the year.
+To foster a sense of belonging, the Group organized diverse entertainment and employee engagement activities, including team building activities, staff birthday parties, and photo days throughout the year.
 Details of the events were typically announced through the Group's WeChat official account.
-The Group upholds the values of a healthy work-life balance, well-being and personal growth for its employees.
+The Group upholds the values of a healthy work-life balance, well-being, and personal growth for its employees.
 Flexible working arrangements and paid leave are offered to employees to enhance their mental and physical well-being.
-A gym room and a yoga room located in office building helped to promote healthy lifestyles among staff.
+A gym room and a yoga room located in the office building helped to promote healthy lifestyles among staff.
 The Group also makes use of a number of channels to facilitate transparent and effective communication between management and other employees, including informal gatherings, newsletters, office administrative bulletins, and online social networking groups.

-The Group was awarded the certificate for "Best Employer in China 2020" by the CHiRC in 15th Business Management Award 2020.
+The Group was awarded the certificate for "Best Employer in China 2021" by the CHiRC in the 16th Business Management Award 2021.
+This is also the fifth consecutive year that the Company has won this award since 2017 to 2021.

-Award: "Best Employer in China 2020" by the CHiRC
+Award: "Best Employer in China 2021" by the CHiRC